txt/se17/doc/project.md

 - best balanced approach (literature + user studies)
 - Note: they did **not** ask users what they wanted; instead, they **watched** what they did and tracked standard errors
 - https://github.com/sandz-in/csc510_group_l/blob/master/feb1/ExpenseSharing.pdf

+### Feb

+All you need to submit here are links to some log pages in Github plus a few pages describing your March evaluation plan.

+### March

+Give a talk, submit the slides and a 6+ page  report

 ## How to find a community with a problem with X: